-- Comprehensive course materials are provided, as well as a web-site using the Victual Learning Environment (VLE).
-Students are guided through the use of exercises, group and individual discussion. - Students engage in class activities to practice the techniques taught.
+• Comprehensive course materials are provided, as well as a website using the Virtual Learning Environment (VLE).
+Students are guided by exercises, group and individual discussion.

-• Group working is encouraged with the core modules.
+- Students engage in class activities to practice the techniques taught. - Group working is encouraged with the core modules.